-I've been working with people to create change since 1997, when I worked as a community organizer in a rough Chicago neighborhood.
-We confronted the public school system and won over a million dollars in repairs for a local elementary school which had broken windows, a leaking roof, and no heat.
+I've been working with people to create change since 1997, when I was community organizing in Humboldt Park, Chicago.
+We confronted the public school system and won a million dollars in repairs for a local elementary school which had a leaking roof, broken windows, and no heat.

-Realizing we could make real change in the world, I went on to study and practice deep tissue massage as a way of making change more personal.
-I worked with clients for many years, to move and feel differently, and to release trauma.
+Realizing that we could make real change in the world, I went on to study herbalism and deep tissue massage as a way of making change more personal.
+I worked with clients for many years to move and feel differently, and to release trauma.

-I have also flipped pizzas, painted houses, lived out of a backpack, and managed a treehouse hostel, and worked at a crisis shelter for runaway, homeless, and foster care kids here in Asheville.
+I have also flipped pizzas, painted houses, lived out of a backpack, managed a treehouse hostel, and worked at a crisis shelter for runaway, homeless, and foster care kids here in Asheville.

 I use evidence-based techniques and methods, drawing primarily from Acceptance and Commitment Therapy, and Compassion Focused Therapy.
 I am also trained in EMDR.